pedryvo/pedryvo/README.md

 My name is Pedro Ivo and ...

  - I'm an eager learner and curious
- - I like to listen music and appreciate art in my spare time
+ - I like to listen to music and appreciate art in my spare time
  - I like space stuff and all things related

  Feel free to get in touch.

- Main stack: Ruby, JS
+ #### Main stack: Ruby, JS